 As your child gets a bit older, they may also enjoy drawing.
 I absolutely LOVE these books for helping kids learn to draw.
 They are step by step instructions for drawing many different things.
 If you follow the instructions, you will end up with realistic-looking pictures.
 They are simple but excellent!

-Preparing Your Activities for Your Children in Church
+Preparing Your Busy Bag Activities for Your Children in Church

-When my daughters were little, I actually had two quiet bags packed and we would alternate every other week.
-Each bag had similar types of items but the actual items were different.
-This really helped the girls to stay interested in what was in the bag and be able to be busy and entertained during the church service.
+When my daughters were little, I actually had two quiet bags packed and we alternated every other week.
+Each busy bag for church had similar types of items but the actual items were different.
+This really helped the girls stay interested in what was in the bag and be able to be busy and entertained during the church service.
 If you buy a huge package of chenille stems, split them into two different bags so you have a set for each bag.

 One trick that works well is to save the bag until the church service actually starts.
 In our church, we sing, pick up the offering and the kids collect an offering and then there is a children’s story.
 Only after those things were done, were my daughters able to open the bag.
 This helps them to learn patience as well as pay attention for a short amount of time when there is more activity going on in the church.

-Pack Your Bag and Take Your Kids to Church!
+Pack Your Busy Bag and Take Your Kids to Church!

 Go find a bag and start packing!
 Remember, it doesn’t have to be fancy and you may not have all of these things in your quiet bag yet, but start.
 Every week that your children are in church it will get easier as they get used to the expectations and the programming.
 Before long, you may even hear them asking questions about the sermon or humming the songs from church.